gianlacasella/BB-8-Robot-Controller-Sketch-for-Arduino/README.md

 # BB-8 Robot  Controller Sketch for  Arduino

 An Arduino Sketch created to control a BB-8 robot, for a project at Universidad de los Andes.
-My team used Bluetooth and the "Arduino Bluetooth RC Car" app on an Android phone to control the robot.
+My team used Bluetooth and an app on a smartphone to control the robot.
 The BB-8 was able to move in 8 directions, and play Star Wars sounds through a buzzer.

-We used two engines connected to the LN-298N controller, the HC-06 Bluethoot module, a switch and 18 AA batteries.

 ## Getting Started